 Chronically late idealists fixate on their very best times: if one day the drive to work takes 30 minutes instead of the usual 45, they start budgeting 30 minutes.
 Or, even less realistically, if the drive takes 30 minutes at 2 a.m., they give themselves 30 minutes for the rush hour commute.

-Many also underestimate how long they will need because they believe that they are more efficient than they really are.
+Many idealists also underestimate how long they will need because they believe that they are more efficient than they really are.
 They ignore the fact that some days or times of day they are more on the ball than others: morning drowsiness doesn’t enter into their calculations.
-Some make estimates that might be resonable for other people, but not for them: for example, some are sartorial perfectionists who expect that it will take them five minutes to put together the perfect outfit, even though it always takes them at least thirty.
+Some make estimates that might be reasonable for other people, but not for them: for example, some are sartorial perfectionists who expect that it will take them five minutes to put together the perfect outfit, even though it always takes them at least thirty.